Royal Star & Garter

-Royal Star & Garter Homes is a charitable trust established in 1916 in Richmond, London to care for severely disabled young men returning from the First World War.
+Royal Star & Garter is a charitable trust established in 1916 in Richmond, London to care for severely disabled young men returning from the First World War.
 Queen Mary of Teck was the patron of the charity, a role taken on by Princess Alexandra, The Honourable Lady Ogilvy since 1964.

 The Stoke Mandeville Games, the first recorded competition between disabled athletes, was organised by Dr Ludwig Guttmann, consultant at Stoke Mandeville Hospital between disabled archers from his hospital and those from the Royal Star and Garter Home in 1948.